newyankeecodeshop/GAJavaScript/README.markdown

 	// The above is the same as this, but nicer to read and write id myElement2 = [document callFunction:@"getElementById" withObject:@"myelement"];

+## Handling Errors

+GAJavaScript wraps JS function calls with a try/catch, and returns any exceptions as `NSError` objects.
+Extending the above example:

+	// Do something that will cause a JS Error id myResult = [document callFunction:@"geetElementById" withObject:@"myelement"];

+	// Instead of being a GAScriptObject, myResult will be an NSError if ([myResult isKindOfClass:[NSError class]])
+	{
+		NSLog(@"JavaScript call failed: %@", myResult);
+	}

+## Passing Data

+GAJavaScript adds a category to `NSObject` that provides a means for any object to implement how it should be serialized when passed into JavaScript.
+GAJavaScript implements serialization for the following classes:

+- `NSString`: Surrounds the string contents with single quotes, and escape single-quote, double-quote, backslash, and control characters.
+- `NSNumber`: If it contains a BOOL, the value is "true" or "false".
+For a number, it's `[NSNumber stringValue]`.
+- `NSDate`: Converts to a JS Date using the number of seconds since 1970.
+- `NSNull`: "null"
+- `NSArray`: Converts to a JS array and call `[NSObject stringForJavaScript]` on each object.
+- `NSDictionary`: Converts to a JS object hash with corresponding name/value dictionary pairs.

+For all other objects, a JS object is built using the names of the object's defined properties as dictated by the Objective-C runtime.
+For performance, you may want to implement `[NSObject stringForJavaScript]` on your own types and avoid the need to introspect the class.
+An easy way to do this is to create an `NSDictionary` with the data you want to pass to JS, and then return `[myDictionary stringForJavaScript]`.

+## Receiving Calls

+Like other UIWebView wrappers, GAJavaScript supports callbacks from JavaScript to Objective-C. This is accomplished in two ways: you can specify one or more "receiver" objects that can receive JS calls, or you can specify a block to act as a function property on an object.

+#### Objective-C
+	GAScriptEngine* scriptEngine = [self scriptEngine];
+	MyController* myController = [self myController];

+	// Assuming MyController.h has a method - (void) doSomething:(NSString *)string
+	[scriptEngine.receivers addObject:myController];

+#### JavaScript
+	function callMyController (text) {
+		// Invoke [MyController doSomething:]
+		GAJavaScript.performSelector('doSomething:', text);

+		text += ' second time';

+		// Invoke [MyController doSomething:] a second time GAJavaScript.performSelector('doSomething:', text);
+	}

+Note that the call is asynchronous, due to the limitations of UIWebView.
+So there's no return value to performSelector().
+However, you can make multiple invocations, and they will be executed in order.

+And now with blocks:

+#### Objective-C
+	// Get a reference to window.console
+	id console = [myWebView.windowJS valueForKey:@"console"];

+	// Let's hook "console.log" to call NSLog()
+	[console setFunctionForKey:@"log" withBlock:^(NSArray* arguments)
+	{
+		NSLog(@"UIWebView console: %@", [arguments objectAtIndex:0]);
+	}];

+#### JavaScript
+	window.console('This message will go to NSLog');

+The above syntax is useful for setting callback functions on XHR objects too.

 # GAViewStyling

 If you're looking for the code to style UIViews with CSS, it has moved to [another repository](https://github.com/newyankeecodeshop/GAViewStyling).